Skip to main content

 It introduces the following topics:

-• A bTB fact file
+• bTB facts

 • Government policy on bTB